This article contains questions frequently asked about UCPath Funding and the answers to those questions.

 Funding Entry does not allow effective-dated entries that precede the first effective-dated entry.
 For example, if the first funding entry on a position is effective 7/15/2020, you cannot enter an update effective 7/1/2020.
 This only applies to the first effective-dated entry.

 If needed, you can use the MCOP worksheet to insert a row with an earlier effective date.
 Refer to the following UCPath Job Aid How to Update Position Funding with the Salary Cap/MCOP Worksheet.

 In the past, you could search for a fund or index with the EPET tool and quickly EPET many employees' salaries in a single transaction.
 This is not possible in UCPath.
-The way to move multiple lines of salary from one funding source to another is by submitting a case to the UCPath Center.
+The way to move lines of salary for multiple employees from one funding source to another is by submitting a case to the UCPath Center.
 The process is explained in this UCPath knowledge article - How do I request a mass cost transfer?

 You will need to complete a Mass Cost Transfer Request form from the Forms Library and attach it to the case.